LiskArchive/lips/proposals/mainnet_migration.md

 ###### Assets Entry for Token Module

+Let `genesisTokenStoreSchema` be as defined in [LIP 0051](https://github.com/LiskHQ/lips/blob/aebeecc40447e4229f14fc641fb11527270dfbb5/proposals/lip-0051.md#genesis-assets-schema).
 The `assets` entry for the token module is added by the logic defined in the function `addTokenModuleEntry` in the following pseudo code:

 ```python
 addTokenModuleEntry():